snacktavish/TreeToReads/docs/tutorial.md

 output_dir = example_out
 ```
 * Set the parameters of your evolutionary model.
 These parameters may be generated from real sequence analysis, or a null model.
 TTR requires a full general time reversible evolutionary model including a rate matrix, state frequencies, and a gamma shape parameter.
 These parameters are passed to seq-gen (http://bioweb2.pasteur.fr/docs/seq-gen/) and are in seq-gen like format.
-A good ways to estimate these model parameters from your observed SNP data is using Paup (http://paup.csit.fsu.edu/) and ModelTest (http://www.molecularevolution.org/software/phylogenetics/modeltest).
+Good ways to estimate these model parameters from your observed SNP data is using Paup (http://paup.csit.fsu.edu/) or jModelTest (http://jmodeltest.org/).
 ```
 rate_matrix = 1,1,1,1,1,1
 ```